Fan287/parenting_product_project/README.md

          print('fail to click 1 star tap')
      ```
 ### Part 6: Execution steps
-1. This part records the execution procedure and applies the defined functions mentioned above.
+1. This section documents the process of execution and applies the defined functions mentioned earlier.
-2. It is also responsible for scraping approximately 60 links of products on a result page.
+2. It is also responsible for scraping approximately 60 product links on a result page.
 ```python
 # scrap individual product's page
  upper_lvs = driver.find_elements(By.XPATH, '//span[@class="product-brief-wrapper"]')